 Videos have become integrated into nearly every aspect of consumers’ lives.
 With the introduction of YouTube and the increase in streaming services, video is not a natural part of everyday life.

 Research shows that your prospective customers watch branded videos every week, and more than half of them engage with video content every day.
 It is important to note that while the habits are changing, consumers are craving more video content from brands.
+Product videos and sales videos are especially effective, as they help consumers understand a product or service and influence their buying decisions.
 Businesses that invest in their video production will be the first ones to deliver to these audiences searching for more content.
 The demand is there, and you need to capitalize on it.

 57% of millennial consumers watch more video ads on social media than on television.